Hats Off (1927 film)

-Hats Off is a lost silent short film starring Laurel and Hardy.
-The team appeared in a total of 107 films between 1921 and 1951.
+Hats Off is a 1927 lost silent short film starring Laurel and Hardy.

 Plot

 Stan and Ollie are salesmen attempting to sell a washing machine; they fail constantly after several near misses.
 One would-be sale has them carrying the machine up a large flight of steps, only to find out that a young lady wants them to post a letter for her.
 The boys later get into an argument knocking off each other's hats, which eventually involves scores of others.
 A police van eventually carts all those involved away except Stan and Ollie, who afterwards try to find their own headgear amongst the hundreds of others lying on the street.